Private Client Services

 He also advises on the granting and drafting of Powers of Attorney, and provides guidance to Attorneys in the exercising of their duties.

-Sandy is Vice Chair of the Society of Trust and Estate Practitioners (STEP) in Scotland, the leading worldwide professional body for practitioners in the fields of trusts, estates and related issues.
+Sandy is a former Chair of the Society of Trust and Estate Practitioners (STEP) in Scotland, the leading worldwide professional body for practitioners in the fields of trusts, estates and related issues.
 He was in one of the first groups of practitioners to undertake the STEP Scotland Diploma in Trust and Estates, achieving a Distinction grade.

 Sandy is a member of the Society of Writers to His Majesty’s Signet.